Gabriel1986/Advent-of-Code/README.md

 `<year> <day> <part>` - Runs the solution for a specific part of a specific day

 `test <other args>` - Runs the test cases for the specified other arguments (e.g. dotnet run test 2023 9 1)

+`benchmark <other args>` - Runs the solutions returned by other arguments 10x and averages the result (e.g. dotnet run benchmark all, dotnet run test benchmark all)